2 nights starting from

 Day 2: Caerwent, Caerleon and Cardiff Castle.

 Our first visit is to the Roman town of Caerwent to see some of the best preserved Roman walls in Europe.
 In the town itself you will visit the remains of the Romano-Celtic temple, courtyard house, shops and the impressive remains of the forum and basilica.
-We then visit the Roman fortress of Isca Augusta at Caerleon to see the remains of its amphitheatre, arena and baths.
+We then visit the Roman fortress of Isca Augusta at Caerleon to see the remains of its amphitheatre, arena and baths and visit the fascinating, newly reopened Roman Legion Museum.
 Afternoon return to Cardiff to visit the Castle, a Victorian Gothic fantasy built on the remains of Norman and Roman ruins, with a colourful interior.
-Evening: talk by Dr Marc Morris: 'An Introduction to Castles'.
+Evening talk by Dr Marc Morris: ‘An Introduction to Castles.’

 Day 3: Raglan Castle, Tintern Abbey and Chepstow Castle.

 Travel to Raglan Castle, one of the finest late medieval castles in Britain, for a guided tour.
 Established in the 15th century, Raglan was one of the grandest stately homes in the kingdom.
 We then head south-east to the Cistercian abbey of Tintern, one of the greatest monastic ruins in Wales.
 Finally travel to Chepstow, a historic market town surrounded by medieval walls, and dominated by its giant castle.
 Begun immediately after the Norman Conquest, Chepstow is the oldest surviving post-Roman stone fortification in Britain and spans every era of castle-building – its multiple baileys showing its construction history.
-Return to the hotel at approximately 17.00.
+Return to the hotel for approximately 17.00.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion